Quantum spin Hall effect protected by spin U(1) quasisymmetry

-\textbf{RuBr$_{3}$ monolayer: Orbital doublet.$-$}Next, we introduce another example of ESC insulators with spin $U$(1) quasi-symmetry supported by orbital doublet: the RuBr$_{3}$ monolayer.
+RuBr$_{3}$ $monolayer$: $Orbital$ $doublet.\quad$Next, we introduce another example of ESC insulators with spin U(1) quasisymmetry supported by orbital doublet: the RuBr$_{3}$ monolayer.
 The monolayer has a space group $P\bar{3}1m$, with the little point group $D_{3d}$ at the $\Gamma$ point, as shown in Fig. \ref{fig:1}(b).
-As shown in Fig. S2(a), the orbital doublet $\{\left| e^{\prime}_{+} \right \rangle, \left| e^{\prime}_{-} \right \rangle \}$ governs the low-energy physics of RuBr$_{3}$.
-This degeneracy is lifted by introducing SOC effects, and a bulk gap of about 100 meV is opened.
-Notably, the onsite first-order spin-preserving SOC contributes a significant gap of larger than 300 meV at $\Gamma$ point.
-To investigate the topological nature of RuBr$_{3}$ monolayer, we first calculate the $Z_{2}$ index by computing the parity eigenvalues of valence bands at the time-reversal-invariant momenta \cite{FuKane_Z2}.
+The orbital doublet $\{\left| e^{\prime}_{+} \right \rangle, \left| e^{\prime}_{-} \right \rangle \}$ governs the low-energy physics of RuBr$_{3}$ \cite{lliu}.
+This degeneracy is lifted by introducing SOC effects, and a bulk gap of about 100 meV is opened (see Figs. S3 and S4 \cite{SM}).
+Notably, the onsite first-order spin-preserving SOC contributes a significant gap of larger than 300 meV at the $\Gamma$ point.
+To investigate the topological nature of the RuBr$_{3}$ monolayer, we first calculate the $Z_{2}$ index by computing the parity eigenvalues of valence bands at the time-reversal-invariant momenta \cite{FuKane_Z2}.
 The same parity at $\Gamma$ and M results in $Z_{2}=0$, suggesting that RuBr$_{3}$ is a $Z_{2}$ trivial insulator.
 Interestingly, despite RuBr$_{3}$ belongs to the $Z_{2}=0$ phase, its nontrivial topological features are evident in the edge spectrum and SHC.
-As shown in Fig. \ref{fig:3}(a) and (b), RuBr$_{3}$ exhibits two pairs of helical edge states and two Dirac-like edge crossings with tiny gaps of 3 meV.
+As shown in Figs. \ref{fig:3}(a) and (b), RuBr$_{3}$ exhibits two pairs of helical edge states and two Dirac-like edge crossings with tiny gaps of 3 meV.
 Furthermore, the SHC plateau of RuBr$_{3}$ persists within the bulk gap, and its value of 1.93 closely approximates the quantized value of 2.
-Through adiabatically restoring the spin $U(1)$ symmetry \cite{SCN_robust,Sheng_PRL2011,SCN_exp} and calculating the $C_{S}$, we confirm that RuBr$_{3}$ monolayer is in an ESC phase characterized by $C_{S}=2$, see Supplementary Section S3 \cite{SM}.
+Through adiabatically restoring the spin $U(1)$ symmetry \cite{SCN_robust,Sheng_PRL2011,SCN_exp} and calculating the $C_{S}$, we confirm that the RuBr$_{3}$ monolayer is in an ESC phase characterized by $C_{S}=-2$.